 Assembly Creek

 Assembly Creek (WBIC 000091), sometimes documented as “Assemble Creek” in various documents, is a 0.2 mile stream that directly discharges to Big Green Lake.
 The WDNR classifies this entire tributary as an ERW under NR 102 and a Class I Trout Water under the Fisheries Program.

-[44]
+Appendix H [44] of the Upper Fox-Wolf River TMDL report estimates Assembly Creek, located in sub-basin 20, needs a 0% total phosphorus reduction to meet local water quality standards.

 Dakin Creek

 Dakin Creek (WBIC 16700) is a 6.2-mile stream that discharges into the SCE before flowing into the eastern inlet of Big Green Lake.
 There are 0.02 miles of unnamed tributaries to Dakin Creek [45].
 The WDNR classifies this as a Class II Trout stream (start mile 0.0 to end mile 2.8) under the Fisheries Program.
 The WDNR does not classify this river as impaired.
+Appendix H [44] of the Upper Fox-Wolf River TMDL report estimates Dakin Creek, sub-basin 20, needs a 0% total phosphorus reduction to meet local water quality standards.

-[44]Hill Creek
+Hill Creek

 Hill Creek (WBIC 146200) is 1.8-mile stream (plus 2.4 miles in unnamed tributaries) that is listed as an impaired water body with degraded biological community and degraded habitat from total phosphorus and total suspended solids [45].
 Hill Creek is the outlet of Twin Lakes and directly drains to Big Green Lake on its southern shore.